underscoreio/essential-slick/src/pages/3-modifying.md

 ### Updating a Single Field

-In the `Messages` we've created so far we've referred to the computer from *2001: A Space Odyssey* as `"HAL"`, but the correct name is "HAL 9000".
+In the `Messages` we've created so far we've referred to the computer from *2001: A Space Odyssey* as "`HAL`", but the correct name is "`HAL 9000`".
 Let's fix that:

 ~~~ scala
 val updateQuery =